fernandocallejasr/BookwarmBackend/README.md

 ## Creating a Docker Image
 To create a Docker image for your application, follow these steps:
 ### Step 1: Move the Autonomous Database Wallet folder
-If you are using an Oracle Wallet for database authentication, make sure to move the wallet folder to the target directory.
+If you are using an Oracle Autonomous Database Wallet for database authentication, make sure to move the wallet folder to the target directory.

 ### Step 2: Modify the Dockerfile
 Open the Dockerfile in your project directory and update the placeholder <WALLET_FOLDER> to the actual path of your wallet folder in the target directory